- Taxes

 How To Calculate the FICA Tax Rate

-FICA tax is a fixed percentage applied to compensation that's subject to this tax.
-The following steps explain how to calculate FICA taxes:
+FICA tax follows a straightforward formula: a fixed percentage applied to compensation.
+Getting these calculations right is the cornerstone of your company's payroll accuracy and compliance.
+The following steps break down exactly how to calculate FICA taxes:

-Step 2: Assess Whether Compensation Exceeds the Annual Social Security Wage Base
+Step 2: Check Against the Social Security Wage Base Limit

-Step 3: Double the Employee FICA Tax Withholdings
+Step 3: Match Your Employee's FICA Tax Withholdings

 What Percentage of FICA Taxes Are Social Security Withholdings?